meslane/gravitron/README.txt

 Delivering frames to the screen is generally more computationally expensive than calculating body interactions, provided that the number of simulated bodies is somewhat low.
 Therefore, increasing the time/frame is a good way to speed up your sim.

+Gravitron can only simulate gravitational interactions, it CANNOT (yet) simulate:

+-Collisions
+-Relativistic effects
+-Gravitational propagation